 Middle School Teacher Job Description

 Middle school teachers typically specialize in teaching children in the sixth, seventh, and eighth grades.
-Since middle school is between elementary school and high school, middle school teachers review concepts learned in elementary school and build on those with more in-depth information, preparing students for the high school years ahead.
-Middle school teachers plan lessons, teach those lessons to a group of students in a classroom, assess students on their progress, and grade assignments.
+Since middle school is between elementary school and high school, middle school teachers lead a review of concepts learned in elementary school and build on these with more in-depth information, preparing students for the high school years ahead.
+Middle school teachers plan and deliver appropriate lessons, assess students on their progress, and grade assignments.

-Unlike teachers in elementary schools, teachers in middle schools normally focus on one or two specific subject such as math, English, social studies, science, art or physical education.
+Teachers in middle schools normally focus on specific subjects such as math, English, social studies, science, art, or physical education.
 Within these broader areas, a middle school teacher might instruct multiple courses.
 For example, a middle school teacher specializing in the subject area of science may teach courses in biology and natural science.
-Their responsibilities vary and include preparing courses, assigning lessons, grading homework and tests, creating classroom rules and meeting with parents to discuss student progress and behavior issues.
+Their responsibilities vary but include preparing courses, assigning lessons, grading homework and tests, creating classroom rules, and meeting with parents to discuss student progress and behavior issues.
 They also may spend extra time with struggling students, often mentoring and tutoring them after hours.
-Although the middle school teacher commonly works in a classroom setting, he may work in other settings as well including outdoors, gymnasiums, the school library and a computer lab.

 How to Become a Middle School Teacher